SiimTulev/WebGame_school/README.md

+You can see this game online here: http://spaceforce.eu/

 Needed programs to start WebGame: MySql Workbench 8.0, Visual Studio 2019

 Steps to make it work in your visual studio: